jorgecarleitao/public-contracts/docs/source/tools/crawler.rst

 .. _mechanize: http://wwwsearch.sourceforge.net/mechanize/

 .. important::
-    Currently, we don't provide the source of the crawler as it can be inadvertently used to generate Denial of Service (DoS) to Base_ database.
+    We don't provide the source of the crawler as it can be inadvertently used to cause Denial of Service (DoS) to Base_ database.
 The documentation is for the sake of explaining what it does.

 This document explains how Base_ provides its data and what our crawler does.

 .. note::
-    If you want the information from Base_, consider retrieving them from our :doc:`database <tools/database>`.
+    If you want the information from Base_, consider retrieving them from our :doc:`database <tools/database>` or from http://www.dados.gov.pt/.
-    It is far better to crash our servers than Base_ server.

 Base database
 ---------------